 Nothing will make you look worse than talking badly about a former boss or place of employment.
 If you talk badly about your previous employer, chances are you will talk badly about this company if you get hired.
 Nobody likes a gossip.
 Plus you never know who knows who, so it’s best to keep your personal business personal.

 7. Having a bad odor

 Bringing a strong odor into an interview can be very distracting.
 Don’t wear any perfume or smoke a cigarette right before your interview.
 You never know what kind of allergies the interviewer may have and this is not a great way to find out.
-Try not to smell like anything, so your interviewer can concentrate on you instead the smell.
+Try not to smell like anything, so your interviewer can concentrate on you instead of the smell.

 If you are fidgety and anxious, the interviewer will sense your lack of confidence.
 Before you go into your interview, take a few minutes to collect your thoughts and take a few deep breaths.
 Make a point to make eye contact with the interviewer to create a good non-verbal connection.

 9. Not listening carefully

-If you don’t listen to what questions the interviewer is asking you, you are basically insinuating that what you think is more important that the question they are asking.
+If you don’t listen to what questions the interviewer is asking you, you are basically insinuating that what you think is more important than the question they are asking.
 Make sure to listen to exactly what they are asking and answer the right question.
-If you don’t listen carefully during the interview, you will probably not be great at following direction on the job.
+If you don’t listen carefully during the interview, you will probably not be great at following directions on the job.

 10. Appearing desperate

 Interviewers can pick up on this right away.
 It’s ok to be enthusiastic about wanting the job, but there are limits.
 Keep your emotions out of the interview and focus on the skills and experience you can bring to the table.